Team reaches mid-point of outdoor regular season.

 In October 2008, Frye was bestowed the Order of Ikkos Medallion, presented by the United States Olympic Committee.
 A special order reserved for the coach of an Olympic or Paralympic medalist, Frye received the honor after coaching Jerome Singleton Jr. to a silver medal in the men's 100-meter dash at the 2008 Paralympic Games in Beijing.
 He is also a former President of the United States Track & Field and Cross Country Coaches Association and is currently a non-voting member of the USTFCCCA Board of Directors.

-Frye has coached an NCAA champion in all but three years since taking over the program in 1996, including coaching LaKya Brookins three years ago to the 60-meter dash indoor title in 2009 en route to being named USTFCCCA Southeast Region Athlete of the Year for both the indoor and outdoor seasons.
+Frye has coached an NCAA champion in all but four years since taking over the program in 1996, including coaching LaKya Brookins three years ago to the 60-meter dash indoor title in 2009 en route to being named USTFCCCA Southeast Region Athlete of the Year for both the indoor and outdoor seasons.
 Brookins followed up her performance in 2009 with a second 60-meter dash indoor title in 2011.
-In addition, Frye has coached an SEC champion in 15 of the 16 seasons he has been at South Carolina.
+In addition, Frye has coached an SEC champion in 16 of the 17 seasons he has been at South Carolina.

 One of the most well-respected coaches in the country, Frye brought South Carolina its first team NCAA championship in any sport when his women's team captured the 2002 NCAA Outdoor Championship crown.
 Frye is a three-time United States Track Coaches Association (USTCA) National Coach of the Year, taking home the 1999 and 2002 women¹s outdoor honors and the 1999 men's indoor honors.
 In taking home the men's indoor and women's outdoor coach of the year honors in 1999, he became the first person in the history of the USTCA to win the award indoors and outdoors in the same year.
 In 2001, he earned the prestigious Nike Coach of the Year award and was also named the 1997 USOC Track & Field Coach of the Year.
 Frye is also a three-time SEC Coach of the Year with the honor coinciding with his three women's outdoor conference championships in 1999, 2002 and 2005.